ycetindil/Phonebook-Azure-AKS-GitHubActions-Kubernetes-Terraform/README.md

-# GitHub Actions Terraform AKS Deployment and Deploying an App to AKS
+# Phonebook Application Deployed on AKS Using GitHub Actions

 This project sets up a CI/CD pipeline using GitHub Actions to deploy infrastructure using Terraform and deploy Phonebook Application to that infrastructure.

 ## Setting Credentials